Roberto Fernandes (footballer, born 1971)

 Roberto Fernandes (born 2 November 1971) is an Indian former professional footballer who played as a defender.
 He appeared in 29 international matches for India national team.
 Fernandes spent his majority of career by playing for Goan club Salgaocar FC.

 He has also played for other Goan clubs such as Churchill Brothers S.C. and Vasco SC.
-Fernandes has represented India in tournaments like 1998 Asian Games, and Nehru Cup.
-In 2000, he moved to Belize and played for Belize Premier Football League side San Pedro Seahawks until 2001.
+Fernandes has represented India in tournaments like 1998 Asian Games.

 Club career

 Early years

 Fernandes began his professional club career in 1991, at Salcete FC, that participated in the Goa First Division.
 He later moved to Goan giants Churchill Brothers and Salgaocar, with whom he spent most of his times.

 Churchill Brothers

 On 1 July 1993, he signed with Churchill Brothers and appeared in the Goa Professional League.

 Salgaocar

 In July 1995, he moved to Salgaocar and played under managers like Shabbir Ali, Leopold Fernandez.

 Clubs in Mexico

 On 1 July 1997, Fernandes moved abroad and signed with Mexican Primera División club Atlético Morelia.
 He later joined C.F.
 Monterrey in January 1998.